 Remember that you can always refer to the Easy Installer Documentation, there you can find a lot of relevant articles that might help you in the process of load and flashing an image on your module.

 Toradex provides several ways of installing Embedded Linux on a module.

 There are methods better suited for development and production.

 This article intends to point to every available method and explain their differences.

 There are preferred methods for creating your own custom image:

-Even though the Toradex Easy Installer is fit for production programming on practically all scenarios, if you have decided to use Torizon OTA for system updates and maintenance, you can also use it as a tool to prepare a computer on module for production.
+Even though the Toradex Easy Installer is fit for production programming on practically all scenarios, if you have decided to use the Torizon Platform Services for remote system updates and maintenance, you can also use it as a tool to prepare a computer on module for production.